mbaumer/us_hep_funding/docs/_states/KY.md

 [Back to top](#top)
 ## KY-04 -- Rep. Thomas Massie (R) -- [Wikipedia](https://en.wikipedia.org/wiki/KY-04)
 ### Committees
+Thomas Massie is the #6 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Thomas Massie is the #7 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants